Hodosan Shrine

 Nagatoro Sakura (Kita-zakura Street and the Sakura Passage)

-Kita-zakura Street is a tunnel of cherry blossoms, with about 400 cherry blossoms lined up for about 2.5 kilometers, that goes along the Arakawa river from Nagatoro Station to Takasago Bridge.
+Kita-zakura Street is the tunnel of cherry blossoms, with about 400 cherry blossoms lining a 2.5 kilometer road that runs the length of the Arakawa river from Nagatoro Station to Takasago Bridge.
 The Sakura Passage is located at the foot of Mt.
 Hodo in Nagatoro Town.
-Here you can see more than 30 varieties of double-flowered cherry blossoms, measuring up to a total of about 500 cherry blossom trees.
+Here you can see about 500 cherry blossoms trees with more than 30 varieties of double cherry blossoms.
 During the flowering season, they are lit up with beautiful illuminations.
 The best time to see the flowers is from early April to mid-April on Kita-zakura Street and from mid-April to late April on the Sakura Passage.

-The garden is located on a vast site of about 10000 square meters in the back of the Nagatoro Town Folk Museum.
-The Japanese naming of the golden poppy "Hanabishisou" comes from its shape, which is said to resemble a rhomb ("hishi" in Japanese).
-In early summer, golden poppies, also known as California poppies, bloom all over the hill.
-From May to June, the contrast between the deep blue of the sky and the vivid orange color of the poppy is completely mesmerizing.
+This garden is located on a vast field of about 10,000 square meters behind the Nagatoro Town Folk Museum.
+The Japanese name "Hanabishisou" comes from the shape of the California golden poppy, which is said to resemble a rhombus ("hishi" in Japanese).
+In early summer, California golden poppies bloom all over the entire hill, and from May to June, the contrast between the deep blue sky and the vivid orange flowers is mesmerizing.

 Mt.
 Hodo Umehyakkaen Garden